paigeweber13/yacs/README.md

 ## Usage:

+### Running

 To run this boilerplate, simply `cd` into the directory `minimal`, run `make`, and then run `build/bin/hello`.
 Alternatively, run `make run` to build and run in one step.

+### Adding Dependencies

+### Testing

+In order for testing to work, we assume you have [Catch2](https://github.com/catchorg/Catch2) installed.
+Use your package manager to find this, e.g. `apt search catch2`, `dnf search catch2`, `zypper se catch2`, etc.

+After that, try running `make tests`, as it might work out of the box.
+If you get the output "All tests passed" or similar, it worked!
+Otherwise, continue below.

+Then, make sure the variable `CATCH_INCLUDE` in the makefile points to the location where your package manager installed catch (this is probably `/usr/include/catch2` or similar).
+If you can't find it, try using `find` or look for a way to get your package manager to tell you the details of where it installed catch.
+Then you can edit `CATCH_INCLUDE` to point to that directory.

+Once that's done, `make tests` should definitely work.

 # Full Build System